Vakhtang V: Death

 Officially, Vakhtang V was summoned to Isfahan to participate, as one of the most powerful governors of the Safavid Empire, in developing a new military strategy for Persia.
 However, it was widely understood that this summons served as punishment by the imperial court for the Imeretian affair and as a pretext to curtail his growing power.
 Vakhtang himself regarded the journey as an exile.
 On 25 June 1676, he departed Tbilisi, taking with him the entirety of the royal treasury, reportedly as a means of depriving his sons of its use.
 He appointed his second son, George (later George XI of Kartli), as regent, and his younger son, Levan, as governor of Shida Kartli, instructing them to subdue the rebellious Duke Jesse of Ksani.
-The latter was swiftly defeated and replaced by Datuna of Tusheti, a noble loyal to the crown.
+The latter was swiftly defeated and replaced by Datuna, Duke of Ksani.

 Vakhtang’s journey to Persia is vividly described by the French traveler Jean Chardin, who accompanied him.
 According to Chardin, the king departed Georgia with much of his royal court, forming an extensive procession that traveled with great ceremony.
 Along the way, Vakhtang personally quelled a noble uprising and was received with honor by numerous Muslim governors across South Caucasus.
 Jesse of Ksani, expelled from his domains, also set out for Persia to seek an audience with the Shah; overtaking Vakhtang’s convoy near Qazvin, he reportedly offended the king by this act.

 It was at Qazvin that Vakhtang fell ill, though he continued his journey despite his worsening condition.
 In September 1676, at Khoskaro, in the province of Ganja, he succumbed to his illness.
 His body was transported to Qom, near Tehran, where he was buried beside his adoptive father and predecessor, Rostom Khan.

 Upon Vakhtang’s death, Shah Suleiman I pledged to preserve the royal court and offered the throne of Kartli to Heraclius, who already ruled Kakheti.
 However, Heraclius’s refusal to convert to Islam led Persia to revoke the offer.
 The Safavid court deposed him, placed Kakheti under Muslim governors, and granted control of Kartli to Prince George.
 During the audit of the late king’s wealth by Persian officials, Prince Alexander, one of Vakhtang’s sons and serving darugha of Isfahan, was appointed administrator of his father’s vast Persian estates.

 Immediately after Vakhtang’s death, Archil was captured and imprisoned by the Ottoman governor of Childir, though he was later released following the intervention of Kartli.

 Family

-Vakhtang V first married Rodam (died 17 June 1678), the eldest daughter of Prince Vakhtang Qaplanishvili-Orbeliani, Chief Justice of the High Court.
-Their childrens: